-Coverage For A Newborn or Adopted Child
+Coverage for a Newborn or Adopted Child

-An Eligible Child born to you, or your Dependent Member will be covered from the time of birth for up to 21 days following its birth even if there are separate hospital admissions.
+An Eligible Child born to you or a Dependent Member will be covered from the time of birth for up to 21 days following its birth even if there are separate hospital admissions.
 The newborn child will be covered from the time of its birth for Medically Necessary Covered Services, including complications of birth, premature birth, medically diagnosed congenital anomalies, defect(s), and birth abnormalities.